| | | | | | | | |

 Roasted Fennel, Tomatoes, and White Beans

 Tender roasted fennel, sweet and bursting tomatoes, and creamy white beans make a hearty dish that comes together quickly.
-This vegetarian beauty is terrific as a side dish, pasta topper, or main entree but I served it with toasted sourdough bread that was rubbed with raw garlic while it was hot.
-Needless to say, I am so excited that I finally tried this recipe from Bon Appetit because it was so delicious!
-I adapted the recipe a bit to use what I had on hand and it worked out nicely.
-It’s pretty wonderful how mellow the fennel flavor becomes when it’s roasted and it pairs so beautifully with roasted tomatoes and white beans.
-Eating this combination with a slice of garlicky toast made my lunch over the top delicious and I’m so excited to eat the leftovers tomorrow.
+This vegetarian recipe for roasted fennel, tomatoes, and white beans is terrific as a side dish, pasta topper, or main entree, but I served it with toasted rustic bread that was rubbed with raw garlic while it was hot.
+Needless to say, I am happy I finally tried this delicious recipe from Bon Appétit.
+This tasty roasted fennel, tomatoes, and white beans paired nicely with garlicky rustic bread, and a loaded spinach salad.

 Roasted Fennel, Tomatoes, and White Beans